 After three enamel coats and a cool down, the bead is a deep grape color and ready to be converted into jewelry.

-The family was thrilled to buy this space when it became available in late 2011.
+The family was thrilled to buy the space when it became available in late 2011.

 “St. Pete is a destination arts center,” Jim Lewis says.